d0ugr/tinyapp/README.md

 ### **Directory Structure**

-The source code is arranged as follows:
+The project files are arranged as follows:

 ```
 ./                 Main project directory including JS files